Skip to main content

 10 mentions Positive Neutral Negative

-• “The game holds some replayability in the form of collectible memories and certain achievements requiring you to interact with things in the levels a lot or complete some levels without dying once.”
+• “The game holds some replayability through collectible memories and achievements that require interacting with level elements or completing levels without dying.”

 • “Additionally, the game’s linear structure and relatively brief playtime—typically around four hours—may leave some wanting more content or replayability.”